 See NZ from above on a scenic flight

 Want the views without the hiking?
 A scenic flight might just be the perfect option for you.
-It’s quite an expensive activity, so might not be within the typical ‘backpacker budget’, but if you want to spend that hard earned cash on something absolutely magical then you’ll have no regrets here.
+It’s quite an expensive activity, so might not be within the typical ‘backpacker budget’, but if you want to spend that hard-earned cash on something absolutely magical then you’ll have no regrets here.
 Soar over the glaciers, oceans and nearby mountain ranges in a ski plane or helicopter then marvel at the views as you land directly on top of Franz Josef Glacier.
-You’ll have chance to play in the snow and snap some Insta-worthy photos before jumping back on board ⛄
+You’ll have a chance to play in the snow and snap some Insta-worthy photos before jumping back on board

 Skydive over the Southern Alps